nguyentn2021/Etherium-Price-Prediction/README.md

 ![](images/LSTM_2.PNG)

 #### 3.2 Predict Ether price using traditional machine learning algorithms
-To use regular machine learning models to predict Ether price, I reframed the multivariate time-series data into a supervised learning problem, then trained data on different machine learning models.
+To use traditional machine learning models to predict Ether price, I reframed the multivariate time-series data into a supervised learning problem, then trained data on different machine learning models.

 I have an excellent ElasticNet Regression model in predicting the Ethereum price:
   - R2 score is 0.97